olli208/rtw-her/README.md

 ## Extra challenges
 A user can unfollow a playlist thanks to a DELETE request to the api.
 This also works in realtime so the result is imediatly visible.
 I also added a mongoDB so we don't request everytime a user clicks on a playlist.

+## Wishlist
+- Better UI/UX when unfollowing a playlist.
+- Better solution for requesting the API every 5 seconds.
+- Update playlist in mongoDB when it changes.
+- Find a way to make the graphs responsive

 ## source
 - [Web API Authorization Guide](https://developer.spotify.com/web-api/authorization-guide/)